 The Bailiwick of Guernsey comprises three separate jurisdictions: Guernsey, Alderney and Sark.
 Guernsey is the largest, and most populous, island in the Bailiwick.
 There are close constitutional, cultural and economic links between the islands and the parliaments work closely together.

 - Guernsey’s parliament is the ‘States of Deliberation’ and consists of 38 democratically elected Guernsey members and two elected Alderney representatives.
-There are no political parties in Guernsey.
 The States consists of a senior committee and six principal committees.

 - The States of Deliberation can legislate for the Bailiwick in criminal matters and can legislate for the Bailiwick in any other matter with the agreement of the States of Alderney and Chief Pleas of Sark.
 Under a 1948 agreement Guernsey has responsibility for certain services in Alderney which extends, inter alia, to the airfield and breakwater, immigration, police, social services, health and education.